FHantke/brave-browser-wiki/PR-Builder-overview.md

 ## Process overview

-To navigate to the top-level `brave-browser-build-pr-*` or the `brave-core-build-pr-*` pipeline please go to `Console Output` and press the link to `pr-brave-browser-...`.
-This will take you to where actually everything gets executed.
-Alternatively, the GitHub build links would take you there.

-We use ephemeral nodes in AWS for building Android, Linux and Windows x64 (which get stopped after the build and reused at next one - unless TERMINATE_NODE is checked).
-For iOS and macOS builds we use physical machines (which means higher chance to re-use workspaces).
+We use ephemeral nodes in AWS for building Android, Linux and Windows (which get stopped after the build and reused at next one - unless TERMINATE_NODE is checked).
+For iOS and macOS builds we use persistent cloud and physical machines (which means higher chance to re-use workspaces).

-This Jenkinsfiles define the steps for building on Android `x86`, iOS `arm64`, Linux `x64`, macOS `x64` and Windowx `x64` with the steps below:
+This Jenkinsfiles in the devops repo define the steps for building on Android `x86`, iOS `arm64`, Linux `x64`, macOS `arm64` and Windowx `x64` with the steps below:
 - notify the PR author (or extra destinations) on Slack that build has started
 - checkout source code
-- pin locally branch in `package.json` if branch also exists in `brave-core`
 - install dependencies (`npm install --no-optional`) and remove `gclient` lock files
 - test scripts (`npm run test:scripts`)
 - initialize the repository (across runs we do `rm -rf src/brave` to force fetching the latest code then `npm run init`)